-Poplar Farm School considers that Relationships, Sex and Health Education (RSHE) is an integral part of the Personal and Social (PSHE) curriculum.
-We aim to offer pupils a carefully planned programme on human development, relationships, sexuality and family life within a safe, comfortable atmosphere and in a supportive relationship between teacher and pupil.
+Poplar Farm School considers that Relationships and Sex Education (RSE) is an integral part of the Personal, Social, Citizenship, Health and Economic (PSHE) Education curriculum.
+We aim to offer pupils a carefully planned programme on human development, relationships, sexuality and family life within a safe, comfortable atmosphere and in a relaxed relationship between teacher and pupil.